susanmaharjan/No-Hidden-Message/README.md

-# vivid
+# Album: vivid IMAGES collection
-You see it but you need to see it.
+## Discription: You see it but you need to see it.